A leap of candidate’s salary

 Declare only what you can prove with supporting documents and complete the entire verification process before your submissions.
 All these are in due planning and organisation.
 The paperwork can be too much to handle, or you just may not have the right avenues to complete verification processes.
 If so, approach a consultant like Paul Hype Page.

 The Government’s criteria for approving work passes have been regularly updated to enable business to grow as well as to support employment opportunities for local.
 That being said, MOM will only approve of Employment Pass applications who are able to meet the requirement and can directly contribute to the local economy.
+If that is not met, the Singapore Employment Pass rejection may be on the cards.

 One of the ways to ensure the Employment Pass application is a smooth one is by hiring a professional agency to do so on your behalf.
 Fortunately, Paul Hype Page is one of the pioneers in doing work visa application, mainly Employment Pass.